srivastavaprakhar/AskQuery/README.md

 #### Backend Model Loading Issues

-- Ensure the model file exists at the path specified in `config.py`
+- If using a local GGUF model: ensure the model file exists at the path specified in `config.py` or the `MODEL_PATH` env var.
-- Check that you have enough disk space and memory
+- If using Google Gemini (cloud): ensure `GEMINI_API_KEY` is set and your network allows outbound API calls.
-- The model file can be large (several GB), so initial load may take time
+- For local models, check that you have enough disk space and memory — model files can be several GB.

 ## Usage